1 Syntax for Modifiers: a generalization of linear-types syntax

 -- accepted: m has a known type

-The syntax (and semantics) for modifiers on patterns and record fields is exactly as described in the linear types proposal.
+The syntax (and semantics) for modifiers on patterns and record fields is exactly as described in the linear types proposal, except that multiple modifiers are permitted.

 Further examples: